The HPC Hardware¶

 The login node is the only node that you can login to directly.
 From there you can submit your computation jobs.
 It is identical to the execution nodes so that anything you compile on the login node will run exactly the same on an execution node.

-• Most cores have 384 GB of RAM but some have 1,500 GB for applications that require more memory.
-Total distributed memory is about 7.7 TB.
+- Most cores have 754 GB of RAM but some have 1,500 GB for applications that require more memory.
+Total distributed memory is about 12.6 TB.

-• There is also 700 TB of Isilon storage shared with other eResearch infrastructure.
+- There is also 700 TB of Isilon storage shared with other eResearch infrastructure.

-• Three nodes have GPUs.
+- Two nodes have GPUs.
 See details below.

-The three GPU nodes are Dell R740 servers and each one has two Tesla V100 GPUs.
+The GPU nodes are Dell R740 servers and each one has two Tesla V100 GPUs.
 Each Tesla GPU has 32 GB of GPU memory.
 These nodes have CUDA version installed.
 The HPC Status page shows what nodes have GPUs.

 The node i3node01 is a private node owned by the i3 group.

-You should also have a look at the HPC Hardware Layout page which covers the storage systems and the use of the /scratch directory.
+page which covers the storage systems and the use of the /scratch